Skip to main content

 Implementation Notes

-In implementation, a FIRRTL compiler creates four Verilog modules for the circuit above (one for Foo and one for each layer block in module Foo):
+In implementation, a FIRRTL compiler creates three Verilog modules for the circuit above (one for Foo and one for each layer block associated with an extract layer in module Foo):

 1. Foo